magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 <!--- ENGCOM-8719 -->

-*  Added a `main_table` reference to the `store_id` in the `addStoreFilter` function of the app/code/Magento/UrlRewrite/Model/ResourceModel/UrlRewriteCollection.ph collection.
+*  Added a `main_table` reference to the `store_id` in the `addStoreFilter` function of the `app/code/Magento/UrlRewrite/Model/ResourceModel/UrlRewriteCollection.php` collection.
 Previously, problems occurred whenever a `join` is added to the collection on a table that also contains a `store_id` column.

 <!--- ENGCOM-8894 -->

-*  The `V1/products/:sku` REST endpoint now re-generates product URL rewrites as expected.
-Previously, `V1/products/:sku` re-generated product `url_key` values but not URL rewrites.
+*  The `PUT /V1/products/:sku` REST endpoint now re-generates product URL rewrites as expected.
+Previously, the endpoint re-generated product `url_key` values but not URL rewrites.

 ### User